jsndyks/veloclubdevis/README.md

 <img width="80%" src="2022/2022exportPDF/png/velo club jersey 2022.v3.FRONT.png"/>

-Obviously it's heavily based on this, obviously, but I have added a bit of a twist with the recursion.
+Obviously it's heavily based on this, but perhaps less obviously, but I have added a bit of a twist with the recursion.

 <img width="60%" src="2022/laVieClairJersey.leMond.hampsten.jpeg"/>